schmudde/blog/content/pages/about.md

 **Browser**: Firefox with EFF's [Privacy Badger](https://privacybadger.org/) (desktop), [Brave](https://brave.com/) (mobile), &amp; [EWW](https://www.gnu.org/software/emacs/manual/html_node/eww/index.html) (Emacs) all are set to use [DuckDuckGo](https://duckduckgo.com/) for search.

 **eMail**: [Runbox](https://runbox.com) is based in Norway, a country that touts strong privacy regulations.
-The service is powered by hydroelectricity.
+The service is [powered by hydroelectricity](https://runbox.com/why-runbox/sustainable-services/runbox-is-double-carbon-negative/) and endorsed on [Ethical Consumer](https://www.ethicalconsumer.org/).

 **Messaging**: Weechat gets me to Slack, IRC, Google Chat, [Twitter](https://twitter.com/dschmudde), and [Mastodon](https://mastodon.social/@schmudde).
 So that's where I spend most of my time.
 On mobile I prefer Signal, but can also be found on iMessage and Whatsapp.[^social]